Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Related work

+\paragraph*{Goal-Conditioned RL and Hierarchical Approaches} GCRL refers to RL settings where the agent is explicitly conditioned on a goal~\citep{kaelbling1993learning, liu2022goal, colas2022autotelic}.
+Modern GCRL typically employs Universal Value Function Approximators (UVFA)~\citep{schaul2015universal} to generalize across goals.
+A central challenge is solving long-horizon tasks with sparse rewards, where exploration is difficult.
+To address this, HRL introduces multi-level policies that decompose complex tasks into temporally abstract subgoals~\citep{vezhnevets2017feudal, nachum2018data} or reusable skills~\citep{eysenbach2018diversity, lee2025self}, thereby reducing the effective planning horizon.
+The effectiveness of this decomposition has been demonstrated in diverse settings~\citep{barto2003recent, kulkarni2016hierarchical, nachum2018near, nachum2019does}.
+Beyond hierarchical structures, other methods improve sample efficiency through structured exploration, such as prioritizing novel states~\citep{warde2018unsupervised, pong2019skew} or discovering useful goals via unsupervised learning~\citep{mendonca2021discovering, ecoffet2021first, chane2021goal}.

+\paragraph*{Relabeling and Guidance Techniques in GCRL} In sparse-reward GCRL, data relabeling is central for improving sample efficiency.
+HER converts failed trajectories into successes by replacing the intended goal with a future achieved goal~\citep{andrychowicz2017hindsight}.
+Since uniform hindsight-goal sampling can be suboptimal, subsequent work explores curriculum-based relabeling~\citep{fang2019curriculum}, novelty- or priority-driven goal sampling~\citep{zeng2023ahegc}, and hierarchical relabeling that better matches low-level behavior~\citep{nachum2018data}.
+Orthogonal guidance approaches discourage infeasible subgoals, for example via learned adjacency constraints~\citep{zhang2020generating} or adversarially generated goals that are challenging yet achievable~\citep{levy2017learning}.

-Graph-based approaches in GCRL offer a structured representation of the goal space, enabling planning over discrete landmarks and improved navigation in sparse-reward environments~\cite{huang2019mapping, eysenbach2019search, kim2021landmark}.
-This direction has evolved through integration with latent modeling~\cite{zhang2021world}, hybrid control~\cite{gieselmann2021planning}, policy-driven graph construction~\cite{kim2023imitating}, and hierarchical planning~\cite{lee2022dhrl}.
-To improve exploration, recent methods propose frontier-based expansion~\cite{park2024novelty}, curriculum strategies for reachability-aware goal selection~\cite{lee2023cqm}, and virtual subgoal generation for broader coverage~\cite{yoon2024breadth}, all contributing to more efficient learning under sparse rewards.
+\paragraph*{Graph-based Approaches in GCRL} Graph-based approaches have been introduced to GCRL to provide a structured representation of the goal space, enabling planning over discrete landmarks and improving navigation in sparse-reward environments~\citep{huang2019mapping, eysenbach2019search, kim2021landmark}.
+Early work used graph structures to represent the state space and to guide exploration~\citep{zhang2018composable, nachum2018near}, and this direction has since evolved through integration with latent modeling~\citep{zhang2021world} and policy-driven graph construction~\citep{kim2023imitating}.
+More recent advances focus either on aligning high-level decisions with low-level execution via graph-based planning~\citep{lee2022dhrl} or on enhancing exploration with strategies such as frontier-based expansion~\citep{hoang2021successor, park2024novelty}, curriculum-based goal selection~\citep{lee2023cqm}, and virtual subgoal generation for broader coverage~\citep{yoon2024breadth}.
+In related works, \emph{frontier-based exploration} refers to exploring near boundary states.
+In our work, we also use the term \emph{frontier}, but it denotes the boundary that identifies failure points and separates achievable from unachievable subgoals, which is a distinct objective from frontier-based exploration.